ElektraInitiative/libelektra/doc/tutorials/specification.md

 1. `sudo kdb umount spec:/sw/org/app/\#0/current` to remove the mountpoint from `kdb spec-mount ...`
 2. `sudo kdb umount /sw/org/app/\#0/current` to remove the mountpoint from `kdb mount ...`

-In case something went wrong and you want to reset the content of your kdb, please refer to [the manpage of kdb reset](https://www.libelektra.org/manpages/kdb-reset).
+In case something went wrong and you want to reset the whole content of your kdb, please refer to [the manpage of kdb reset](https://www.libelektra.org/manpages/kdb-reset).

 ## Summary